katedebethune/dgmd_p4/README.md

 	Done: Suzuki page uses ui-grid-a for a 2 col layout; ui-block-a and ui-block-b are used to divide content into two columns; a media query is used at the breakpoint of 720 px to make the two columns of content stack using width: 100%.

 3. Include at least one button or icon (or both).
+	Done: button included, also tried icon, but image not appearing.

 4. From the jQuery Mobile demo page (http://demos.jquerymobile.com/1.4.5/), make use of at least 2 items that end in “widget”.
 Example: listview widget, navbar widget, popup widget, etc. Not all of these were covered in class.
 You should be able to read the docs and implement these.

 5. Create a custom theme for your site using ThemeRoller and make use of it in your site.
 (You can apply the theme to the whole page or a few elements on your page – your pick.)
 You should have at least one main theme (i.e. a "c" theme), but if you want to add additional styling elements to more themes (like a "d" or "e" theme), you are welcome to do so.
+DONE: a "c" theme is applied to every page.

 6. Create a form for your site that contains at least 4 distinct field types.
 (Example: a group of radio buttons, a text field, a select list, etc.) The form does not have to submit.
 Use proper HTML5 coding and field types for creating the form, as covered in previous lectures.
 For at least two of the field types, include a jQuery Mobile modification, as demonstrated in the lecture (horizontal display, mini version, etc) or some other modification you find in the documentation.